vlevit/notify-send.sh/README.md

 This is a fork of https://github.com/vlevit/notify-send.sh The main purpose and differences are:
-* Refactored to remove all the unnecessary external tools (dc, bc, sed), <<< here-docs (which create temp files behind the scenes), subshells (all but use of foo=$(foo ...) could have been done with direct variables and saved a fork (and now are), and generally optimize and tighten the code aside from those issues.
+* Refactored to remove all the unnecessary external tools (dc, bc, sed), <<< here-docs (which create temp files behind the scenes), subshells (all but one use of foo=$(foo ...) could have been done with direct variables and saved a bunch of forks (and now are), and generally optimize and tighten the code aside from those issues.
 * Improve the handling of actions.
 For a lengthy description, see: https://github.com/bkw777/mainline/blob/master/lib/notify_send/mainline_changes.txt
 * Also a lot of admittedly gratuitous stylistic changes because I just prefer short variable names except where actually useful, and prefer foo && { stuff } vs if foo ;then stuff ;fi  etc